nrkn/classical-vs-depject/readme.md

 ## Differences when implementing with depject

 Every plugin function is described as a `depject` module instead of being a raw function expecting `api` as its first argument.

-Functions with dependencies still take an api argument, but instead of automatically brute forcing every function in the `api` to take the `api` instance as its first argument via partial application with the `Plugins` function described above, you curry it in with the `create` property on the module (making it slightly more manual in a sense), and the api `argument` provided by `depject` has been resolved for you according to the `needs` property of the module rather than just being a bag of every function in the api.
+`depject` module functions with dependencies still take an `api` argument, but instead of automatically brute forcing every consumer facing function in the `api` to take the `api` instance as its first argument via partial application with the `Plugins` function described above, you curry it in with the `create` property on the module, making it slightly more manual in a sense.

+The `api` argument provided by `depject` has been resolved for you according to the `needs` property of the module rather than just being a bag of every function in the api.

 ### Pros